What Are SMS Chatbots?

 With that warning in mind, businesses should not shy away from SMS Chatbots when it comes to certain customer interactions.
 Here’re some examples of customer inquiries suitable for an SMS Chatbot conversation.

 A company in business for a while knows what questions its customers ask the most.
-A low-hanging fruit, common FAQs suitable for a chatbot to handle.
-These include simple questions about business operation hours, store locations, and shipping times.
+A low-hanging fruit, common FAQs are suitable for a chatbot to handle.
+SMS chatbots can identify and address incoming messages with simple questions about business operation hours, store locations, and shipping times.
 Otherwise left for agents to answer, these repeated questions can overwhelm the customer service team.
 Allow chatbots to handle these inquiries.
-That frees up valuable business resources for more complex questions.
+Eliminating repetitive tasks frees up valuable business resources for more complex questions.
+And that, in turn, can help raise the customer conversion rate.

 Greetings and Redirections